-In the case of a valid written protest against any mobile home park, planned unit development, special use permit, change in the classification of land, or major variance filed with the City Clerk of Urbana prior to the commencement of the City Council meeting in which a vote on the proposed action is taken, the action shall not be authorized except by a favorable vote of two-thirds of the members of the City Council alderpersons then holding office.
+In the case of a valid written protest against any mobile home park, planned unit development, special use permit, change in the classification of land, or major variance filed with the City Clerk of Urbana prior to the commencement of the City Council meeting in which a vote on the proposed action is taken, the action shall not be authorized except by a favorable vote of two-thirds of the alderpersons then holding office.

 In the case of a valid written protest against a proposed conditional use permit, the protest shall be filed with the Secretary of the Zoning Board of Appeals prior to the commencement of the meeting at which a vote of the proposed conditional use permit is taken.
-The conditional use shall not be authorized except by a favorable vote of two-thirds of the members of the Board of Zoning Appeals Zoning Board of Appeals.
+The conditional use shall not be authorized except by a favorable vote of two-thirds of the members of the Zoning Board of Appeals.